hds-sandbox/bulk_RNAseq_course/develop/08a_FA_genomic_annotation.md

 which(duplicated(annotations_ahb$gene_name)) %>% length()
 ```

-Let’s identify the non-duplicated genes and only keep the ones that are not duplicated:
+Let's identify the non-duplicated genes and only keep the ones that are not duplicated:

 ``` r
 # Determine the indices for the non-duplicated genes